 Now that we have had some practice using the ParaView GUI, let us load in some real data.
 As you would expect, the Open command is the first one off of the File menu, and there is also toolbar button property for opening a file.
-ParaView supports many file types, and the list grows as more types get added.
-The following is a list of currently available readers.
+ParaView currently supports over 130 distinct file formats, and the list grows as more types get added.
+To see the current list of supported files, invoke the Open command and look at the list of files in the Files of type chooser box.